For this example, we are going to use ngrok. ngrok exposes local servers behind NATs and firewalls to the public internet over secure tunnels.

 That's it!
 You can now connect to your local instance over the internet.

 This method super helpful to quickly test and analyze behavior using PostgreSQL with cloud services.
-For example, you can add the local Postgres to Meroxa:
+For example, you can add the local PostgreSQL to Meroxa:

 Note: Since our database is local, SSL is not enabled by default.
 To connect, you'll need to append

-By adding it as a Meroxa Resource, you can easily capture real-time CDC events for every insert, update, delete operation from a local Postgres table.
-For more, see Postgres Connector Documentation.
+By adding it as a Meroxa Resource, you can easily capture real-time CDC events for every insert, update, delete operation from a local PostgreSQL table.
+For more, see PostgreSQL Resource Documentation.

 I can't wait to see what you build 🚀.